Zepz-Team/screening/assignments/flutter/play_with_me/PLAY_WITH_ME.md

 ## GOAL

 Create a Object of your choice in the center of the app.
-The object must be done either with flare (2dimensions.com) or with flutter painter.
+The object must be done either with flare (rive.app) or with flutter painter.
 Implement 9 different way for a user to interact with that object.

 ## TASK